 No commute, no coffee queue, no one dropping by your desk to ask a ‘quick question’, what’s not to love about working from home?
 Distributed teams are teams where all the team members work remotely from different locations, and have no central office.
 And we will get into all the full details below.
 So why now are distributed teams on the rise?

-Many of us have now grown to enjoy working from home, and employers have started to take note, not just on the positive employee sentiment and wellbeing, but also in terms of productivity.
+Many of us have now grown to enjoy working from home, and employers have started to take note, not just of the positive employee sentiment and wellbeing, but also in terms of productivity.
 Some companies are rethinking their workforce structure and will permanently be offering more flexibility in terms of remote work, however, some companies are taking this concept to an entirely new level.
-Twitter have already told their employees that they can choose if they’d ever like to return to the office, and companies such as Nationwide, Morgan Stanley and Barclays are discussing huge structural workforce changes.
-Morgan Stanley’s CEO recently said that they would need “much less real estate” in the future, as “we’ve proven we can operate with no footprint”, and Barclays CEO revealed “there will be a long-term adjustment in how we think about our location strategy...the notion of putting 7,000 people in a building may be a thing of the past”.
+Twitter has already told its employees that they can choose if they’d ever like to return to the office, and companies such as Nationwide, Morgan Stanley and Barclays are discussing huge structural workforce changes.
+Morgan Stanley’s CEO recently said that they would need “much less real estate” in the future, as “we’ve proven we can operate with no footprint”, and Barclays CEO revealed, “there will be a long-term adjustment in how we think about our location strategy...the notion of putting 7,000 people in a building may be a thing of the past”.

 What is a distributed team?

 According to McKinsey, attracting and retaining quality talent is a top issue.
 Companies managed to overcome this barrier by forming distributed teams.
 ‘Distributed team’ is a term that refers to a team where all members are physically located away from each other, operating within different time zones.
 This could mean team members are working from home, coffee shops, or co-working spaces, but that they are working where no other colleagues are based.
 For example, you could be a Head of Marketing living in London, managing an SEO Manager based in Bali, a Content Writer who lives in New York, and a Web Designer working out of Amsterdam.